vipulnaik/diet-exercise-health/profile-information/health-profile.md

 themselves over time.
 As of 2025, I don't have any ongoing sleep issues (such as difficulty falling asleep, highly restless sleep, etc.)

-## Other routine elements

-### Dental routine

-* Brushing: Once in the morning, and once about 1-6 hours after each meal (earlier if I need to go out after the meal so I can't wait the 1-6 hours).
-Total 3 times per day.
-I use a soft (manual, not electric) toothbrush and change it every 3 months.

-* Saltwater rinse: Once after post-meal cleanup for each meal.
-Total 2 times per day.

-* Flossing with interdental brush: Once after post-meal cleanup for first meal of the day, before saltwater rinse.
-Total once per day.
-I use a given interdental brush for about 3 days.

-* Flossing with pick on floss holder: Once after post-meal cleanup for second meal of the day, after saltwater rinse.
-Total once per day.

 ## Infectious diseases and vaccines